2 FAM 600

 a.
 The Office of Overseas Schools (A/OPR/OS) transmits to the post and the school the Form DS-1909, Federal Assistance Award, with attachments for the school to execute.

 b.
-The school forwards one copy of the executed award to the post and one copy to A/OPR/OS.
+The school forwards the executed award to A/OPR/OS with a copy to the post.

 2 FAM 616.1-7 Financial Reports

-As required under the Standard Provisions, the school will submit a final report on Form DS-2028, Federal Financial Report, to the post for review and transmission to A/OPR/OS no later than one hundred twenty (120) days after the school completes the award and after the post has fully reimbursed the school under the terms of the award.
+As required under the Standard Provisions, the school will submit a Federal Financial Report (Form SF-425), for review and transmission to A/OPR/OS with a copy to the post no later than one hundred twenty (120) days after the school completes the award and after the PSU has fully reimbursed the school under the terms of the award.

 2 FAM 616.1-8 Refunds